ThatsVie/atlas-headphones/README.md

 ![contact pug](https://github.com/ThatsVie/atlas-headphones/assets/143755961/34a9b5d7-cfe5-408d-ab7d-2d3e1e9ac525)

 In this task, we added a "Contact Us" section to the webpage.
 This section includes a form where users can input their name, email, and a message.
-The form is designed to be responsive and adjusts its layout for various screen sizes.
+**HTML Updates**

+The HTML structure for the "Contact Us" section includes a `<section>` element with a form inside it.
+The form has three input fields for "Name," "Email," and "Your message," each wrapped in a `<div>` with the class `form-group`.
+The input fields have placeholders for guidance, and there is a submit button labeled "CALL TO ACTION."

+**CSS Updates**

+The CSS for the "Contact Us" section centers its content and sets an appropriate height.
+The form layout is flexible and responsive, ensuring it is centered and evenly spaced.
+Input fields are styled for a clean look, and media queries adjust the layout for different screen sizes, maintaining a cohesive design across desktop, tablet, and mobile devices.

 ### Task 5:

 ![footer pug](https://github.com/ThatsVie/atlas-headphones/assets/143755961/e1e1c8dd-bbbe-4e9f-8ab4-b7101662c4d8)

 In this task, we added a footer to the webpage.
 The footer contains a logo, social media icons, and a copyright notice.
-It is designed to be responsive and adjusts its layout for various screen sizes.
+**HTML Updates**

+The HTML structure for the "Footer" section includes a `<footer>` element with a container for the footer content.
+Inside this container, there are two main elements: a logo and social media icons.
+The logo is an image, and the social media icons use custom font icons.
+Below these elements, there is a paragraph for the copyright notice.

+**CSS Updates**

+The CSS for the "Footer" section ensures the footer content is centered and spaced appropriately.
+The layout is made responsive with media queries, adjusting the arrangement of the logo and social media icons for desktop, tablet, and mobile views.
+The footer text is styled to maintain consistency with the overall design, including font size, color, and opacity.

 ## Authors
 Starlee Jiles - [Github](https://github.com/starles-barkley)